matthew-lyr/Collect-Stock-and-Financial-data-from-all-S-P-500-Companies/README.md

 print(sp500_data.ticker_stats)
 ```

-Get stats for every company in the S&P 500 company list
+If you don't specify what companies to get, it will get stats for every company in the S&P 500 company list
 ```
 sp500_data.get_ticker_stats()
 print(sp500_data.ticker_stats)
 ```

+#### Other types of information:

 Get balance sheets for Apple and Facebook
 ```